-- Server-Gateway Configuration on Network Edge - Server-Only Configuration on Network DMZ - Server-Only Configuration on Network LAN - Server-Gateway Configuration with Bridged Interface
+- Server-Gateway Configuration on Network Edge - Server-Only Configuration on Network DMZ - Server-Only Configuration on Network LAN - Server-Gateway Configuration with Bridged Interface - Co-resident with Call Manager Configuration

-MBG provides three preset Network Profiles for streaming addresses.
-You can choose the profile that applies your particular configuration, or you can create a custom profile by manually entering the set-side and ICP-side IP addresses.
+MBG provides the following preset Network Profiles for streaming addresses.
+You can choose the profile that applies to your particular configuration, or you can create a custom profile by manually entering the set-side and ICP-side IP addresses.